Barry (name): Of given name

 For example, Barry is sometimes derived from the Irish Bairre, Barra, and Barre, which are in turn forms of the name Barrfind.
 Furthermore, Barry is sometimes an Anglicised form of the Irish Finnbarr, which also has short forms of Bairre, Barra, and Barre.
 Similarly, Barry is sometimes an Anglicised form of the latter short form Barra.
 In other cases, Barry is an Anglicised form of the Irish Berach ("pointed", "spear", "sharp").

 Since the twentieth century, the name has become very popular in Australia.
 A variant form of the given name is Barrie.
 In the Netherlands the form Berry is also used.
 Pet forms of the name are Baz and Bazza.

-Barry may also be a hypocorism for Bartholomew.
+Barry may also be a hypocorism for Bartholomew or Barton.